berthubert/simplomon/README.md

  * If you want to get timely notifications of TLS certificates expiring

 If you want a full featured complicated monitoring system, there is lots of choice already, and this isn't it.
+Also, as it stands simplomon won't scale to thousands of checks.

-But if you miss features that just make sense, do let me know!
+If you miss features that just make sense, do let me know!
 Open an issue please.

 ## Sample configuration (without Docker)
-Note that this configuration is completely functional, you need nothing else, except a working [Pushover](https://pushover.net/) or [ntfy](https://ntfy.sh/) account.
-If you need something else, do let me know.
+Note that the configuration below is completely functional, you need nothing else, except a working [Pushover](https://pushover.net/) or [ntfy](https://ntfy.sh/) account, or a mailbox.
+If you need another notifier, do let me know.

 ```lua
 pushoverNotifier{user="copy this in from pushover config",